Letters from Lodi

 What is terroir and why should you care?

-Answer to second part first: Because terroir differentiates Lodi from any other region in the world; and as Mr. Rogers always used to say, "There's no person in the whole world like you, and I like you just the way you are."
+Answer to the second part first: Because terroir differentiates Lodi from any other region in the world; and as Mr. Rogers always used to say, "There's no person in the whole world like you, and I like you just the way you are."

 The first part might be harder because it's a French word, and translations of French words are not always literal.
 There is, perhaps, no greater international authority on all things wine related than British wine author Jancis Robinson.
 To quote her benchmark Oxford Companion to Wine: